-On a side note, these green babies are made to sell like hot cupcakes on Instagram so, if not for anything else, I might consider making as an extra source of income.
+On a side note, these green babies are made to sell like hot cupcakes on Instagram so if not for anything else, I might consider making them as an extra source of income.
 You can never have too much money in London.

 God, I love London!

 That noted, London Unspeakables don’t mess around.
-Don’t expect to see a bunch of cosplaying geeks in robes playing an imaginary game.
-Do expect to see a whole lot of really athletic geeks who partake in a serious sports activity that takes resilience, perception, skill, and determination.
+Don’t expect to see many cosplaying geeks in robes playing an imaginary game.
+Do expect to see many really athletic geeks who partake in a serious sports activity that takes resilience, perception, skill, and determination.

 There is a class that teaches you to write with fire.

 How metal is that?

 I’ll be able to make art with one of the basic elements of nature.
 And not the lame one like… err, ground.
 Sure, the art is mostly about using professional, heated tools, but who cares if you can say you draw with literal fire on the next uni reunion?